-The Ordinary Resolution 6, if passed, will give authority to the Directors of the Company to issue and allot shares from the unissued share capital of the Company for such purposes as the Directors of the Company in their absolute discretion consider to be in the interest of the Company without having to convene a general meeting.
-The 20% general mandate shall continue to be in force until 31 December 2022 and shall be reinstated to 10% general mandate from 1 January 2023 until the conclusion of the next Annual General Meeting ("AGM") or the expiration of the period within which the next AGM is required by law to be held, whichever is the earlier; but any approval may be revoked or varied by a resolution of the Company in general meeting.
+The Ordinary Resolution 9, if passed, will give authority to the Directors of the Company to issue and allot shares from the unissued share capital of the Company for such purposes as the Directors of the Company in their absolute discretion consider to be in the interest of the Company without having to convene a general meeting.
+This authority shall continue to be in force until the conclusion of the next Annual General Meeting ("AGM") or the expiration of the period within which the next AGM is required by law to be held, whichever is the earlier; but any approval may be revoked or varied by a resolution of the Company in general meeting.

-The Company has not issued any new shares pursuant to Sections 75 and 76 of the Companies Act, 2016 under the general mandate which was approved at the Twenty-First AGM of the Company held on 21 May 2021 and which will lapse at the conclusion of the Twenty-Second AGM.
-Hence, a renewal of this authority is being sought at the Twenty-Second AGM.
+The Company has not issued any new shares pursuant to Sections 75 and 76 of the Companies Act, 2016 under the general mandate which was approved at the Twenty-Second AGM of the Company held on 26 May 2022 and which will lapse at the conclusion of the Twenty-Third AGM.
+Hence, a renewal of this authority is being sought at the Twenty-Third AGM.

-The authority to issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016, the Additional Temporary Relief Measures to Listed Issuers - Increased General Mandate Limit for New Issue of Securities issued by Bursa Malaysia Securities Berhad on 16 April 2020 and the Extension of Implementation of the General Mandate issued by Bursa Malaysia Securities Berhad on 23 December 2021, will provide flexibility and expediency to the Company for any possible fund raising involving the issuance or placement of shares to facilitate business expansion or strategic merger and acquisition opportunities involving equity deals or part equity or to fund future investment project(s) or for working capital and operational requirements, which the Directors of the Company consider to be in the best interest of the Company.
+The authority to issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016 will provide flexibility and expediency to the Company for any possible fund raising involving the issuance or placement of shares to facilitate business expansion or strategic merger and acquisition opportunities involving equity deals or part equity or to fund future investment project(s) or for working capital and operational requirements, which the Directors of the Company consider to be in the best interest of the Company.